Understanding Toy Safety

 For all children under age eight, avoid toys that have sharp edges and points.

-Balloons were responsible for 56 deaths since 1990.
+Balloons were responsible for over 50 deaths since 1990.
 Always supervise children with balloons, inflated or not.
 Keep balloons away from children under 8.
 Buy mylar balloons instead of latex to avoid the choking hazard.
 And remember, if a balloon bursts while a child is blowing it up, it could be inhaled.

 Children as old as 5 have choked to death on small balls and marbles as large as 1.75 inches.
 Small balls intended for children under 3 must be larger than 1.75 inches.
 Be careful of ball-like beads and other round objects.